If you're seeking a streaming service focused primarily on movies, it's not Amazon Prime or Netflix that deserves your attention - it's Now TV.

-Sky's cord-cutter service is far better-served with newer, bigger-name films than either of its main rivals, with at least one new movie being added every day to an already-huge collection.
+Sky's cord-cutter service is better served with newer, bigger-name films than either of its main rivals, with at least one new movie being added every day to an already bulging collection.

-The sheer size of that collection means it's not always easy to immediately find something to watch though (y'know, the paralysis of choice, and so on).
+The sheer size of that library means it's not always easy to immediately find something to watch though (you know: the paralysis of choice and so on).
 Which is where we come in.
-The Stuff team has picked out a selection of must-see cinematic masterpieces, so the next time you're settling down for an evening on the sofa, you can conserve your brainpower for picking the right snacks rather than the right movie.
+The Stuff team has picked out a selection of must-see cinematic masterpieces both old and new, so the next time you're settling down for an evening on the sofa, you can conserve your brainpower for picking the right snacks rather than the right movie.

 Will Ferrell’s patchy movie output doesn’t take away from the fact that when he’s good, he’s really good, and Step Brothers is one of his films which (perhaps a little surprisingly, given its premise) illustrates this fact.
 Ferrell and the superb John C. Reilly play coddled middle-aged men who still live with their respective mother and father – and are forced to live together as step brothers when said parents get married.

 If it sounds like the sort of film 1990s Adam Sandler would turn down, Step Brothers actually morphs swiftly from standard slapstick fare into, well, superior slapstick buddy comedy fare as the two enemies become allies against a greater threat.
 It may not change your life, but it will keep you laughing for 90 minutes of it.

 The first and arguably best film in Simon Pegg and Edgar Wright’s Cornetto Trilogy (comprising this, Hot Fuzz and The World’s End) sees London electrical shop worker Shaun (Pegg) attempting to rescue his girlfriend and flatmate and survive a sudden zombie outbreak.